17 Failed Restaurant Chains From the '90s You Have to See

 Ah, the 1990s.
 It was a time of Beanie Babies and Blockbuster, of Saved by the Bell and slap bracelets.
 It was a decade that embraced Nirvana and Hanson equally—and that is truly something special.
 But besides the toys, TV shows, movies, and music, there was the food.
 And we're not just talking about iconic '90s snacks like Dunkaroos and Fruit by the Foot.
 It's time to look back at the failed '90s restaurant chains where so many children spent their Saturday nights or special birthday celebrations.

 Sadly, many of these 1990s chain restaurants have gone the way of the Discman and Tamagotchis: forgotten and discarded.
 So, if Planet Hollywood, The Official All-Star Cafe, or Kenny Rogers Roasters had a special place in your heart, it's time to pour one out for your favorite failed restaurant chains of the 1990s.
-And if you were more of an '80s kid, don't miss these 17 Failed Chain Restaurants From the 1980s.
+And for another trip down memory lane, check out these 15 Classic American Desserts That Deserve a Comeback.

 In the 1990s, restaurants became a source of star-studded entertainment in and of themselves.
 Case in point?
 Planet Hollywood.